thebruce87m/Packet-Loss-Debug/README.md

 ...
 ```

+Note:
+* These are packets

-Find out the driver for the ethernet:
+# Find out the driver for the ethernet:

 ```bash
 $ lspci -v